 This is especially important if you're being treated for conditions like seizures, depression, or high blood pressure.
 For example, if you stop seizure medicine and have one while you're pregnant, you could starve the baby of oxygen.

 Work with your doctor to come up with a treatment plan that's safe for both of you.
 They may need to change your medicine or dose.
 If you're taking an antidepressant that's working, you may be able to safely stay on it during pregnancy.

 10. Use Illegal Drugs

 Street drugs can harm you and your growing baby.
 It's not good enough to stop taking them when you find out you're pregnant.
-Your baby's organs are forming, and the drugs in your body will affect his growth.
+Your baby's organs are forming, and the drugs in your body will affect their growth.
 So stop using illicit drugs the moment you start thinking about getting pregnant.
 It can take a while for the substances to clear your bloodstream.
-Encourage your partner to kick his habits, too.
-Smoking pot, for example, can affect his ability to make a baby.
+Encourage your partner to kick their habits, too.
+Smoking pot, for example, can affect their ability to make a baby.